-Risk Risk identified Level of risk Management Action Review area (H/M/L) of risk required date Section one: Areas where there may be scope to use insurance to help manage risk Property and contents owned by the council Loss or damage Н An up-to-date register of assets and investments Review quarterly by council, annually by IA Check website list correct as of Damage to third party property or individuals Public liability H Property maintenance and insurance cover Insurance held with , renewal date of , reviewed by council on and by IA Consequential loss of income or the need to provide essential services following critical damage, loss or non-performance by a third party Public liability Н Annual review of risk and the adequacy of cover Value of insurance , held with , reviewed annually by council on and by IA Loss of cash through theft or dishonesty Fidelity guarantee L Level , who with , internal controls checked by council on and IA Legal liability as a consequence of asset ownership Public liability Н Property maintenance and insurance cover Level of cover , renewal date , mtce schedule reviewed on , inspection regime by Section two : Working with o others to help man 1 Security for vulnerable buildings, amenities or equipment М · Inspection regime - councillors and paid inspectors reviewed ,
+Risk Risk identified Level of risk Management Action Review area (H/M/L) of risk required date Section one: Areas where there may be scope to use insurance to help manage risk Property and contents owned by the council Loss or damage Н An up-to-date register of assets and investments Review quarterly by council, annually by IA Check website list correct as of Damage to third party property or individuals Public liability Н Property maintenance and insurance cover Insurance held with , renewal date of , reviewed by council on and by IA Consequential loss of income or the need to provide essential services following critical damage, loss or non-performance by a third party Public liability Н Annual review of risk and the adequacy of cover Value of insurance , held with , reviewed annually by council on and by IA Loss of cash through theft or dishonesty Fidelity guarantee L Level , who with , internal controls checked by council on and IA Legal liability as a consequence of asset ownership Public liability Н Property maintenance and insurance cover Level of cover , renewal date , mtce schedule reviewed on , inspection regime by Section two : Working with o others to help man I Security for vulnerable buildings, amenities or equipment M · Inspection regime - councillors and paid inspectors reviewed ,

-uanautin-
+I 1

 reporting

+Theorem Ot = 12 12 systems

-The provision of Standing L systems Reviewed
+The provision of Standing L Reviewed

-services being orders and L quarterly by
+services being orders and quarterly by

 carried out under financial council

-regulations

-agency/partnership • annually (last on ) by IA
+agency/partnership regulations annually (last

-agreements with dealing with the award of
+agreements with dealing with on ) by IA

-principal authorities all partner's risk assessed
+principal the award of all partner's

-aumonues contracts
+authorities contracts risk assessed

 and multiple

 quotes

 obtained and

 compared in

 minutes (check

 web entries

 5 5 clear)

-Banking Detect and L Financial regs
+Banking Detect and L, Financial regs

-arrangements, deter fraud or and IA review
+arrangements, deter fraud or and IA review on

-including corruption on
+including corruption on """

 borrowing or

-lending 5 11: 1: 12: A 1 11 6
+lending Dublic Liebility 1 A alc all fam

 Ad hoc provision of Public Liability L Ask all for

 amenities/facilities hirers

-for events to local insurance,
+for events to local insurance, financial

-community groups financial
+community groups regulation

-\/ L : L regulation

 Vehicle or L Hire from

-equipment lease or reputable
+equipment lease or L reputable

 hire companies,

-monitor by
+Tille monitor by

-T 12 14 F council
+council

 Trading units External L Or staff used -

-(leisure centres, contractors for budget
+(leisure centres, contractors for - budget

 playing fields, maintenance monitoring,

-burial grounds, etc. employment
+burial grounds, etc. maintenance employment

-Drofossional Ctondin - law followed
+burial grounds, etc. law followed

 Professional Standing L County

-services orders and association for
+services orders and - association for

 (architects, Financial regs legal or use

 accountancy, deal with the

 design, etc.) awarding of IA reviewed

 contracts regularly,

 others based

 on best

 available

 advice

-Coation Horses Col lf managed state reviewed
+reviewed

-Dropor financial Section three: Se ır-managed risk Review
+' Section three: Se f-managed risk

-Proper financial In accordance L
+Proper financial In accordance L Review

 records with statutory quarterly by

 requirements

-1 Olleg and a selection
+1 · · · · · · · · · · · · · · · · · · · 1

+T 1 011

 Cllrs, annually

-Description of the Formula (I.) by IA
+by IA

 Business activities Ensuring that L IA review on

 they are within receipt and at

 the legal half year and

 powers of regular

 councils reference to

 legislation and

 guidance

 Borrowing Complying with L IA review and

 restrictions council

 checked on